 An informed consumer is an engaged and empowered patient.
 With the right information, consumers are well equipped to be active participants in making decisions about their health care.
 But it isn’t always that simple.
 Consumers often face barriers when it comes to finding information about their insurance benefits and out-of-pocket costs.
 By removing these barriers, we can engage and empower patients to make better-informed decisions about their health care.
 Here are four ways to do this:

 New National Health Expenditure (NHE) projections released today by the Centers for Medicare & Medicaid Services reaffirm how our nation’s competitive marketplace for medicines controls costs while supporting the development of new treatments and cures for patients.

-In the age of personalized medicine, biomarkers (short for “biological markers”) are emerging as important tools in drug development.
+In the age of personalized medicine, biomarkers are emerging as important tools in drug development.
 A biomarker is a measure or physical sign that can be used to determine how the body is functioning.
-This can help researchers develop more individualized treatments, provide an early warning sign for certain health risks and accelerate patient access to certain therapies.
+This can help researchers develop more individualized treatments, provide an early warning sign for certain health risks and accelerate the availability of new medicines for patients.

 Over 35 years ago, leaders in Washington D.C. united in what would today be a strikingly bipartisan manner to pass the University and Small Business Patent Procedures Act of 1980 – better known as the Bayh-Dole Act.
 The legislation created a framework for technology transfer that helped rejuvenate the American economy and continues to be a model for the rest of the world.
 A new paper, “How the Bayh-Dole Act Propelled U.S. Global Leadership in the Life Sciences”, focuses on the contributions of the Act in fostering technology transfer.

 The Institute for Clinical and Economic Review (ICER) has set its sights on a new target: life-saving treatments for advanced non-small cell lung cancer (NSCLC).